On this page

 Who WE ARE

 Kauri Rescue™ is a NZ registered charity.
-The team comprises of scientists, social scientists, iwi and community groups and was initially funded for two-years 2016-2018 from the Government’s Biological Heritage National Science Challenge.
+The team comprises scientists, social scientists, iwi and community groups and was initially funded for two-years 2017-2019 from the Government’s Biological Heritage National Science Challenge.

 What we do